DataDog/integrations-core/win32_event_log/README.md

 The information given by the  <code>Get-EventLog</code> PowerShell command or the Windows Event ViewerGUI may slightly differ from <code>Get-WmiObject</code>.<br> Double check your filters' values with <code>Get-WmiObject</code> if the integration does not capture the events you set up.
 </div>

-The Datadog Agent can be configured to collect Windows Event Logs as Datadog events in two ways.
-Each method has its own configuration syntax for filters.
-See the [sample win32_event_log.d/conf.yaml][3] for all available filter options for respective modes.

-Datadog recommends using the latest method for filters.
+#### Filtering events using the Event Log API (Recommended)

-* The latest method includes the following filters:
+The configuration option using the Event Log API includes the following filters:

   - `path`: `Application`, `System`, `Setup`, `Security`
   - `type`: `Critical`, `Error`, `Warning`, `Information`, `Success Audit`, `Failure Audit`
   - `source`: Any available source name
   - `id`: event_id: Windows EventLog ID

+  See the [sample win32_event_log.d/conf.yaml][3] for all available filter options.

-  This example filter uses the latest method.
+  This example filter uses Event Log API method.

   ```yaml
   instances: